skythebro/SkanksAIO/README.md

 # Default value: false
 ShowLeaderboardAsList = false

+[Server]

+## Enables the PvP Kill Tracker.
+Warning: if disabled ELO wont update when killing other players (because it doesnt track kills anymore (only applicable to PvP)).
+# Setting type: Boolean
+# Default value: true
+EnablePvPKillTracker = true

 [VIP]

-## Enables the VIP functionality. the txt file will generate in the bepInEx config folder SkanksAIO/SkanksAIO.VIPlist.txt folder after restart.
-This txt file will be read at startup or when reloading.
+## Enables the VIP functionality.
+The json file will generate in the bepInEx config folder SkanksAIO/Vips.json folder after restart.
+This json file will be read at startup or when reloading.
 To add a user to VIP you need to add their steamid64 to the file.
-(1 per line)
 # Setting type: Boolean
 # Default value: false
 EnableVIP = false